 Cha siu chicken is an improvisation from the traditional cha siu prepared with pork belly and shoulder loin.
-The flavor of char siu chicken is as good as pork but is way healthier.
+The flavor of char siu chicken is as good as char siu pork but is way healthier.

-This recipe creates a taste close to the Cantonese-style char siu sold in the restaurant.
+This simple recipe creates a taste close to the Cantonese-style char siu sold in the restaurant.
 Although it looks complicated, it involves only a few simple steps.
-All you need is to combine the ingredients and marinate the chicken overnight, then roast to perfection.
+All you need is to combine the ingredients and marinate the chicken overnight, then roast it to perfection.

 You do not need complicated skills, as success mainly lies in the composition of the marinade.